DarkenedFlames/gmgcode/README.md

-# oop_pcs
+# gmusic
-This is the master repository for my pitch-set theory module oop_pcs.
+This is the master repository for my pitch-set theory module gmusic.

-Please read the documentation at https://www.notion.so/darkenedflames/oop_pcs-Documentation-204839ec7d308076b52cd9b60e65ba97?source=copy_link or execute help(Scale) for more information.
+For more information, please read the documentation at https://www.notion.so/darkenedflames/oop_pcs-Documentation-204839ec7d308076b52cd9b60e65ba97?source=copy_link